timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-17.md

 #### Allied Forces

-Vizeran is needed to perform the ritual, placing him far from the battle and leaving him with three levels of <fetch-data type="condition">exhaustion</fetch-data> (see appendix A of the Player's Handbook) once the ritual is completed.
+Vizeran is needed to perform the ritual, placing him far from the battle and leaving him with three levels of <wc-fetch type="condition">exhaustion</wc-fetch> (see appendix A of the Player's Handbook) once the ritual is completed.
 He is thus unwilling to aid the characters during the fight.
 The archmage prefers to keep Grin Ousstyl to assist him, so the drow mage is likewise unable to assist.
 However, the adventurers have a number of other allies willing to fight alongside them in this last battle.

 Most of the heroes' allies are of limited use against the demon lords-creatures immune to many forms of attack, including nonmagical weapons.
 Rather than dealing with the ineffectual attacks of allies or a dozen or more additional actions each round, give characters backed up by a group of allies the following benefits.